snwfdhmp/llm/README.md

 It is built as a frontend that is not tied to any specific LLM, and can be used with any LLM.
 Its goal is to simplify querying LLMs from the command line or using scripts.

 ## Usage

+> Still in development

 ```
-$ llm "what is the meaning of life?
+$ llm "what is the meaning of life?"
 default model prompting
 $ llm --model text-davinci-003 "what is the meaning of life?"
 use text-davinci-003